What is KYC (Know Your Customer) and Why It Matters

 KYC (Know Your Customer) procedures in the cryptocurrency space are essential for verifying user identities and assessing transaction risks.
 These processes are crucial for helping to prevent money laundering, terrorist financing, and other illicit activities.

-KYC enhances security by helping to identify and tracking malicious actors, creating a safer environment for legitimate users.
+KYC can enhance security by helping identify and track suspicious activity, supporting a safer environment for legitimate users.
 This verification fosters trust, reassuring users that platforms prioritize accountability and protection.
 It also helps maintain market integrity by discouraging illicit activities and promoting responsible trading practices.

-Crypto platforms must adhere to KYC regulations and anti-money laundering (AML) standards to mitigate fraud and helping to ensure integrity.
+Crypto platforms must follow KYC requirements and anti-money laundering standards to help mitigate fraud and support market integrity.
 Compliance is primarily the responsibility of the platforms, as failure to meet these regulations can lead to significant penalties and legal repercussions.

 Why Does Ndax Require Identity Verification?

-As part of our Know Your Customer (KYC) identification process, all users must verify their identity before they can begin trading on our platform.
-Ndax is a registered Money Service Business (MSB) with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and Revenue Quebec, and we are obligated to comply with the rules and regulations set forth under Canada's Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
+As part of our Know Your Customer (KYC) process, users must verify their identity before they can begin trading on our platform.
+Ndax is registered as an Investment Dealer under Canadian securities laws and is a member of CIRO.
+Ndax is also registered as a Money Service Business (MSB) with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and Revenu Québec, and we are required to comply with Canada’s Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) and associated requirements.

 Collecting this information enables us to: